-To structure our submissions around a common thread, we assign a theme to our issues.
-The theme for the Spring 2021 issue of the journal is “Emergence:”
+The theme for the Fall 2021 issue of the journal is REVOLUTION:

+Deadline for submissions: October 22, 2021.
 To submit your work to the journal, please send your manuscripts to firstname.lastname@example.org.
-When sending in your submissions, please also include a brief note in the body of the email explaining the connection between your piece and the theme of Emergence.
+When sending in your submissions, please also include a brief note in the body of the email explaining the connection between your piece and the theme of REVOLUTION.

 General Submission Rules